rezaagung1101/Instrument-App-Jetpack-Compose/README.md

 ## Noteworthy:
 ### This project was created as the final submission of Jetpack Compose Android course on Dicoding.

-This application is an application that is used to upload stories using the camera or image selection feature in the gallery.
-In addition, in the another branch(paging-maps) I also added a feature to provide the current location when uploading a story, as well as to find out the location of other users who uploaded their stories.
+This application is an application that is used to show up some instrument list on marketplace.
+Each of them has a price, and can be added to the "Keranjang" as a Cart feature menu with a customizable amount.

 ### Use the code in this project wisely as a reference, and DO NOT PLAGIATE because it will harm yourself!